alfinosuroso/simple_bloc_api_dio/README.md

 - Search Delegate

 ## Getting Started
+- clone this repo

-flutter pub get and ready to go!
+- flutter pub get and ready to go!

 A few resources to get you started if this is your first Flutter project: